mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 05 - Comment Abusers/readme.md

 # Context 💬

-You write comments when you feel your code does not speak by itself.
+You write comments when you feel your code doesn't speak by itself.

 Most of the time, you add noise instead of clarity.